Philosophy

 PHILOSOPHY 200—ANCIENT GREEK AND MEDIEVAL PHILOSOPHY (HA)

 TBA.
-Credit, four hours.
+Credit, three to four hours.
 No prerequisites but is more suitable for sophomores.
 This course will introduce principal figures and topics in ancient Greek and medieval philosophy.

 PHILOSOPHY 202—RENAISSANCE AND MODERN PHILOSOPHY (HA)

 TBA.
-Credit, four hours.
+Credit, three to four hours.
 No prerequisites but is more suitable for sophomores.
 This course will introduce principal figures and topics in Renaissance and modern philosophy.

 PHILOSOPHY 204—NINETEENTH AND TWENTIETH CENTURY PHILOSOPHY (HA)